Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/03-opendap-grib.md

 ~~~
 {: .language-python}

-This probably took a few seconds, whereas opening the local file was nearly instantaneous.
+This may have taken a few seconds, whereas opening the local file was nearly instantaneous.
 There was some communication over the Internet to establish a link between your Python process
-running in a Jupyter Notebook on the COLA computer and the remote data server (which sits in Boulder, Colorado).
+running in a Jupyter Notebook on Hopper and the remote data server (which sits in Boulder, Colorado).

 As before, query the new object `dd` by typing its name and `<return>`: